ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/net-aspire/aws.md

 ![fig11](figures/11.png)

-We can now install required components, pull the application code from git, and launch the app:
+You can now install required components, pull the application code from git, and launch the app:
-1. In the EC2 terminal type
+In the EC2 terminal run:
 ```console
 sudo apt update && sudo apt upgrade -y
 ```

 This will update the package list and upgrade the installed packages.

-2. Install .NET SDK using the following commands:
+Install .NET SDK using the following commands:
 ```console
 wget https://packages.microsoft.com/config/ubuntu/22.04/packages-microsoft-prod.deb -O packages-microsoft-prod.deb
 sudo dpkg -i packages-microsoft-prod.deb